G2 32 x 32 White Circle

 The number of times a user viewed your app listing before installing it.

-In general, the lower number of views to install, the better.
+In general, the lower the number of views to install, the better.
 It shows that your advertising and app store listing are effective.

 Reviews